Hiding in Plain Sight: Familial Hypercholesterolemia (FH)

 • If your lab doesn't list NonHDL-C, request that they do — it's not hard

-• Comes “free” in standard Lipid panel - but this isn’t helpful if the lab doesn’t list it, or the provider doesn’t calculate it or know what it means
+• Comes "free" in standard lipid panel — but this isn't helpful if the lab doesn't list it, or the provider doesn't calculate it or know what it means

 • No fasting required.
-Let’s repeat that again – No fasting required

 • So why do we continue to use LDL-C?
 Great question.
 Mostly because it's cheap, available, standardized (?), and let's face it — would probably cause mass hysteria if we replaced it overnight.
 It works pretty good.
 But we do have better tools.
 Only YOU can advocate for better.

-• HDL-C: Never has been a target or goal of therapy in any cholesterol guideline
+HDL-C has never been a target or goal of therapy in any cholesterol guideline.

 • HDL-C tells us nothing about the functionality of HDL particles.
 For example: